Digital marketing evangelist Avinash Kaushik says, “Most businesses are data-rich but lack information.”

 Having so much data at one’s fingertips is incredible, but time and again, we see how overwhelming it is for business owners who have no idea how to read Google Analytics or what to keep track of.

-In this blog, we’ll discuss everything you need to know about eCommerce KPIs.
+This blog will discuss everything you need to know about the most important eCommerce KPIs.

-So, by combining the number of sales you’ve made in addition to your website’s traffic; you’ll arrive at what we call a conversion rate.
+So, by combining the number of sales you’ve made in addition to your website traffic, you’ll arrive at what we call a conversion rate.
 It’s determined by taking the number of sales, dividing it by the number of visitors, and then multiplying the result by 100.

 Thus, a KPI might be to improve conversion rates by 20%.
 Therefore, it uses specific metrics to gauge achievement.